0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 # Testing a smart contract

-Tests for your smart contract helps you avoid mistakes and exploits in a contract, you are developing.
+The testing framework allows you to deploy and transact with the contract on a local blockchain.
+Tests for your smart contract helps you avoid mistakes and exploits in the contract, you are developing.
+To learn how to write tests for smart contracts, take a look at [our example contracts](../smart-contract-examples.md).
+All of those contracts have tests that ensure 100% code coverage.

 After reading this page, you should be able to do the following:

 1. Write a test, that deploys a contract
 2. Use the deployment test as setup for another test.
 3. Interact with the contract in the test.

-In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests to demonstrate the behaviour for all the contracts.
-These tests are written in Java, utilizing our testing framework [Junit-contract-test](https://gitlab.com/partisiablockchain/language/junit-contract-test).
+The tests are written in
+Java, utilizing our testing
+framework [Junit-contract-test](https://gitlab.com/partisiablockchain/language/junit-contract-test).
 During the test we are, provided a blockchain object, which allows us to deploy and interact with multiple different contracts.

+### How to run our example tests
-To run the tests, navigate to the root of contract examples and execute the following commands in order.
+To run the tests, navigate to the root of [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts) and execute the following commands in order.

 Compile the contracts: